Street Lights (song): Cover versions

 American R&B singer Ruby Amanfu shared her cover version of "Street Lights" to SoundCloud on June 23, 2015.
 Amanfu told Rolling Stone that during the first night of her five-day period residing in a Tennessee log cabin, she discussed with her six-piece band how "we were going to flip" the song "on its head", with the singer setting out "to turn it into a waltz" while trying to avoid overthinking things.
 This led to Amanfu and the band merely following their instincts; she recalled having "sang to candlelight only and we just went for it", recording three takes of the cover and ultimately using the last one.
 Amanfu explained that the original resonates with her due to serving as a reminder "of those moments in life when time can present itself as a curse instead of a blessing", later stating how she can "hope that those streetlights guide you to the destination you're hoping for".
 A soulful rendition, the cover replaces the original's synths with sparse piano.
 A cover version of "Street Lights" was released by fellow R&B singer Daniel Caesar under the title of "Streetcar" on his second EP Pilgrim's Paradise on November 12, 2015.
 The first half of the cover is reliant on piano that accompanies Daniel Caesar's voice, before drums come in and a guitar is featured alongside his falsetto.

 On February 17, 2016, Canadian indie pop band Stars posted a chamber pop cover version to SoundCloud with the same title as the original.
 In a press release regarding their cover, frontman Torquil Campbell clarified that the subjects of "[n]ighttime, street lights, isolation, despair, [and] the romance of being alone" are often sung about by the band, "so tackling Kanye West's beautiful evocation of all these things seemed natural".
 He further called it West's "most starsy song", as well as assuming that "sad Kanye is everyone's favorite Kanye".
-Stars posted a note about the cover to SoundCloud in reference to West: "we do a slightly better version of streetlights than he does. and we believe women. ?#?outboastkanye? ?#?billcosbynotinnocent?."
-The cover replaces the original's synths with an entirely new piano melody.
+Stars posted a note about the cover to SoundCloud in reference to West: "we do a slightly better version of streetlights than he does. " The cover replaces the original's synths with an entirely new piano melody.